awsdocs/aws-step-functions-developer-guide/doc_source/sfn-local-mock-cfg-file.md

 A mock configuration is a JSON object containing the following top\-level fields:
 + `StateMachines` \- The fields of this object represent state machines configured to use mocked service integrations\.
-+ `MockedResponse` \- The fields of this object represent mocked responses for service integration calls\.
++ `MockedResponses` \- The fields of this object represent mocked responses for service integration calls\.

-The following is an example of a mock configuration file which includes a `StateMachine` definition and `MockedResponse`\.
+The following is an example of a mock configuration file which includes a `StateMachine` definition and `MockedResponses`\.

 ```
 {